Symbiosis | Microbiome | Evolution

 The Bordenstein laboratory endeavors to understand and disseminate the principles that shape interactions between animals, microbes, and viruses and the basic and translational outcomes of these interactions.

-The Bordenstein laboratory accelerates knowledge on the rules of microbial symbiosis and microbiome variation within and between host species to (i) disseminate long-lasting principles, patterns, and concepts on the interactions between animals, microbes, and viruses and (ii) to establish positive outcomes for human health.
+- The Bordenstein laboratory accelerates knowledge on the rules of microbial symbiosis and microbiome variation within and between host species to (i) disseminate long-lasting principles, patterns, and concepts on the interactions between animals, microbes, and viruses and (ii) to establish positive outcomes for human health.

 Key questions that drive the science and translational outcomes:

-- What are the rules of microbiome and virome variation across host species?
-What genetic factors influence phylosymbiosis?
+- How do microbes drive the origin of new host species?
+What are the rules of microbiome and virome variation between host species?
+What is the functional basis of phylosymbiosis?

 - How can science education rethink student achievement for high schools, colleges, and citizen scientists?
 How can students infuse themselves in discovery-based research to learn scientific concepts, make new discoveries, and apply hands-on biotechnology?

-In intimate symbioses between inherited, parasitic bacteria (Wolbachia) and arthropods, we discovered the long-sought genes in Wolbachia endosymbionts that selfishly kill male embryos (wmk gene) and control sperm development in a processed termed cytoplasmic incompatibility (cifA and cifB genes).
+In intimate symbioses between inherited, parasitic bacteria (Wolbachia) and arthropods, we discovered the long-sought genes in Wolbachia endosymbionts that selfishly kill male embryos (wmk gene) and control sperm-egg compatibility in a process termed cytoplasmic incompatibility (cifA and cifB genes).
 These three genes occur in a novel, genetic module of prophage WO of Wolbachia that contains an unprecedented menagerie of genes with eukaryotic-like DNA and annotated functions in eukaryotic cell biology.
 We discovered that the cytoplasmic incompatibility factor proteins invade animal gametic nuclei and wreak havoc on gametic epigenetic processes involved in sexual reproduction, including regulatory long non-coding RNA and the histone-to-protamine transition fundamental to sperm maturation.
 Some of the genes in this prophage module have also transferred across the tree of life into animal genomes and Archaea where they function as thermotolerant, antibacterial peptides.